-He currently serves as the interim president of The Leadership Conference on Civil and Human Rights and The Leadership Conference Education Fund, organizations he previously led for more than 20 years.
+He currently serves as senior advisor for The Leadership Conference on Civil and Human Rights and The Leadership Conference Education Fund, organizations he previously led for more than 20 years.
 The Leadership Conference is the nation’s premier civil and human rights coalition charged by its diverse membership of more than 200 national organizations to promote and protect the civil and human rights of all persons in the United States.
 The Education Fund is its research, communications, and public education arm.

 After taking the helm of The Leadership Conference in 1996, he worked diligently to address emerging policy issues of concern to the civil and human rights community and to strengthen the effectiveness of the coalition.
 Under his stewardship, The Leadership Conference became one of the nation’s most effective organizations in advocating for progressive civil and human rights policies.

 Henderson recently retired as the University of the District of Columbia, David A. Clarke School of Law’s first Joseph L. Rauh, Jr. Chair of Public Interest Law, a position he held since 1999.
 Henderson is well known for his expertise on a wide range of civil rights, civil liberties, and human rights issues, and is the author of numerous articles on civil rights and public policy.

 Henderson currently serves on the University of the District of Columbia Foundation Board; FDIC Advisory Committee on Economic Inclusion; the board of directors of the Center for Responsible Lending; and the board of trustees of the Educational Testing Service.